Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Introduction

 \section{Introduction}

-In recent years, deep learning has revolutionized a wide range of fields by achieving unprecedented performance in various tasks \cite{lecun_deep_2015, Samek_2021}.
-However, despite the remarkable advances in model accuracy and scalability, interpretability remains a critical challenge.
-This has led to the rise of Explainable Artificial Intelligence (XAI), a field focused on developing models whose decision-making processes are understandable to humans.
-Concept Bottleneck Models (CBMs) have emerged as a promising approach within XAI.
-By embedding human-understandable concepts into the model's architecture, CBMs improve transparency, allowing users to interpret and intervene in the model's reasoning \cite{9552218}.
-This interpretability is crucial in high-stakes domains such as healthcare, autonomous systems, and finance, where understanding the “why” behind a model's decision can be as important as the decision itself \cite{Longo_2024}.
+Deep learning has profoundly transformed numerous fields, achieving unprecedented performance across a diverse range of tasks, particularly in multimodal data processing such as computer vision, natural language processing, and audio analysis \cite{lecun_deep_2015, Samek_2021}.
+However, despite these remarkable advancements in model accuracy and scalability, a critical challenge persists: interpretability.
+This limitation has spurred the emergence of Explainable Artificial Intelligence (XAI), a research area dedicated to developing models whose decision-making processes are understandable to humans.
+Within XAI, Concept Bottleneck Models (CBMs) have emerged as a highly promising approach for interpretable multimodal AI.
+By explicitly embedding human-understandable concepts (e.g., visual attributes like ‘striped,’ ‘round,’ or ‘metallic’) into their architectural structure, CBMs inherently bridge distinct modalities: mapping complex raw input (e.g., an image) to interpretable, often textual or symbolic, concept explanations.
+This enables users to not only interpret but also intervene in the model’s underlying reasoning, crucial for understanding decisions based on complex multimodal content (e.g., classifying images based on inferred attributes, segmenting video through object concepts, or analyzing audio events via their semantic descriptors) \cite{9552218}.
+Such cross-modal interpretability is indispensable in high-stakes domains like medical imaging diagnostics (interpreting image features with clinical terms), autonomous vehicle perception (explaining visual scene understanding with abstract concepts), and financial fraud detection from multimodal data (linking disparate data sources to understandable risk factors), where comprehending the “why” behind a model’s decision can be as crucial as the decision itself \cite{Longo_2024}.